In a word, yes

-Part B, on the other hand, requires that you pay a monthly premium ($135.50 in 2019), so if you feel you don’t want it or need it, you may assume you can just delay your enrollment.
+Part B, on the other hand, requires that you pay a monthly premium ($144.60 or higher depending on your income in 2020), so if you feel you don’t want it or need it, you may assume you can just delay your enrollment.

 But depending on your circumstances, it may be in your best interest to enroll when you’re first eligible to avoid any late enrollment penalties.

 As with any group insurance plan, Medicare needs healthy people paying premiums to help offset the cost of covering people who need to use more of its benefits.

 If everyone waited until they needed a plan to enroll, costs would skyrocket.
 So you can delay enrollment in Medicare Part B or in a Part D prescription drug plan—and delay the monthly premiums—but you may pay a higher premium once you decide it’s time to enroll.

 Here’s an overview based on the various parts of Medicare coverage:

 - If you’re not eligible for premium-free Part A based on your work history, your monthly premium may increase if you don’t purchase it when you are first eligible

 - In most cases, if you don’t sign up for Part B when you’re first eligible, you’ll have to pay a penalty—and not just upon enrollment.
 You’ll continue to pay that penalty for as long as you’re enrolled in Medicare Part B